GrischuG/Basic-Blockchain-in-Erlang/README.md

 # Basic-Blockchain-in-Erlang

 This project was part of our fifth-semester course in the Computer Science BSc course at the Univerité de Fribourg.
+A detailed description of the implementation can be found in the report.

 # How to Run